Sunsafe Rx Review - Does It Protect from Harmful UV Rays?

 Formulated by Napa Valley Bioscience, Sunsafe Rx states that the ingredients in their supplement have been proven to enable the skin to naturally protect itself from UV rays.
 As we can see from the clinical evidence reported by sites like WebMD and Examine.com above, though, there are some nuances to the actual clinical support for this claim.

 Nuances aside, here are three other brands that make similar claims—and are competing for similar customers—as Sunsafe Rx:

-With a 4.5 rating from Walgreens, Heliocare is a daily use, natural anti-aging supplement.
+With a 4.8 rating from Walgreens on 35 reviews, Heliocare is a daily use, natural anti-aging supplement.
 It’s high in antioxidants and claims to help maintain the skin’s ability to protect itself from sun damage using just one ingredient: 240 mg of Polypodium Leucotomos per dose.

 Keep in mind that since Sunsafe’s Polypodium Leucotomos is part of a proprietary blend, there’s no way to know how its dosage—or overall effectiveness—compares to Heliocare.